-An online Borough Application form for admission to reception class must be submitted by 13th January 2023.
+An online Borough Application form for admission to reception class must be submitted by 15th January 2025.
 The school also has a Supplementary Information Form which requires information applicable to the school's admission criteria 2 and 6.
 No applications or additional information received after this date will be considered.

 In the event of over-subscription, the Governors will consider all applications using the criteria below, which are listed in order of priority.
 When reference is made to distance from the school, it must be the parents/guardians' address where the child permanently resides at the time of application.
 No other address will be considered.
 In the event of a criterion being oversubscribed, priority will be given on the basis of least distance between the child's home and the school.

-All distances will be calculated by the London Borough of Enfield admissions IT system using ADDRESS-POINT®.
+All distances will be calculated using the London Borough of Enfield admission, computer system using ADDRESS-POINT®.
 This provides a national grid co-ordinate and a unique reference for each postal address in Great Britain.
-The grid reference is provided to a resolution of 0.1 metre (10cm).
+The grid reference is provided to a resolution of 0.1 metre (10 centimetres).
 The accuracy of each ADDRESS-POINT® is such that each point will fall within the addressed building.

-In the case of multi-occupancy building such as flats where there may only be one address point, priority will be given to the applicant whose door number is the lowest numerically or alphabetically.
+In the case of multi-occupancy building such as flats where there may only be one address point, priority will be given to the applicant using random allocation.
 Where the Authority provides home to school distances for own admission authority schools the same system will be used.
 Where two addresses have the same distance a decision will be made using random allocation.

-If a child from a multiple birth is offered the last available place, the other child/children will be admitted as an exception.
+If a child from a multiple birth is offered the last

+available place, the other child/children will be admitted as an exception.